-- Efficient operation of coal-fired plants and LNG-fired plants by reducing consumption of fuel oil. - Reduction of oil consumption by shifting AFC that oil-fired plants took charge of to LNG-fired plants. - AFC=Automatic Frequency Control
+■ Efficient operation of coal-fired plants and LNG-fired plants by reducing consumption of fuel oil.

-Trend in Fuel Oil Consumption by Main Island (10,000 kl)
+Trend in Fuel Oil Consumption by Main Island

 Trend in LNG Purchase Volumes

 Q6.
 The Fuel Cost Adjustment System

 ■ The fuel cost adjustment system was introduced for the purpose of clarifying the "internal factors" such as the results of efforts to promote management efficiency at electric power companies and reflecting "external factors" onto electricity rates such as exchange rates and oil and coal and LNG prices that alter the economic situation.